 Memorials may be sent to the American Cancer Society, Temple Beth El or Badger Honor Flight.

 Services will be held at Cress Funeral Service, 3610 Speedway Road, Madison, at 10 a.m. on Sunday, February 16, 2020.
 A full, hot dinner will be served in the Cress Community Room following interment in Forest Hill Cemetery.
 Stan wants all who knew him to attend this commemoration of his life.

-To send flowers to the family or plant a tree in memory of Stan Hershleder, please visit our floral store.
+To send flowers to Stan's family, please visit our floral store.